Cosmographic Footprints of Dynamical Dark Energy: Supplementary Results and Discussions

-In this section we present the results of the comprehensive analysis carried out for the different data combinations listed previously.
-Tab.~\ref{tab:results} reports the numerical constraints on the expansion rate $H(z_0)$ and on the cosmographic parameters $q(z_0)$, $j(z_0)$, and $s(z_0)$, derived at various pivot redshifts and for all dataset combinations considered.
+Having clarified the role of CC (i.e., the fact that they do not significantly alter the constraints in combinations where parameters are already tightly constrained by DESI+$r_d$ or DESI+$r_d$+SNIa, while being essential for constraining $H(z_0)$ and $s(z_0)$ in SNIa-only analyses) we now focus on the results obtained from datasets that include the additional information provided by CC.
 A compact visual representation of these results is provided in the whisker plot in Fig.~\ref{fig:S2}.
 While the main highlights and implications of these findings have been discussed in the main text, here we present complementary consistency checks and extended discussions.
 These results, on the one hand, reinforce the robustness of our analysis and, on the other, provide additional perspective on the behavior of the parameters across datasets.

 The global picture that emerges is one of remarkable consistency across the results obtained with different data combinations.
 The whisker plot shows that, at each pivot, the constraints from independent probes are always compatible within $1\sigma$, with only very rare cases approaching $2\sigma$.
 This cross-consistency is an important outcome of our analysis, since it demonstrates that the cosmographic reconstruction delivers stable results across datasets of very different nature, from Planck-calibrated BAO to SNIa combined with cosmic chronometers.